 For more than 25 years, Asheville has made a name for itself for fresh, delicious, and creative Mexican and Latin food—and the list of restaurants continues to grow!
 While tacos and burritos are always crowd-pleasing, at Asheville restaurants you will discover so much more, including molcajetes (hot lava rock bowls filled with veggies or meat), stuffed fried plantains, and ceviche (fresh fish marinated in lime juice), to name a few.
 And don’t forget the fancy drinks!
 From jalapeno margaritas to daiquiris and fresh-juiced cocktails, there’s something to quench every thirst.

 You don't have to travel to Havana to enjoy a night in Cuba; just go to Hemingway’s Cuba!
-Order the tostones (fried plantains filled with shrimp or mojo pork) or enjoy a classic Cuban Sandwich.
-Or sip on a daiquiri and gaze out over downtown from their amazing rooftop.
+Menu favorites include Empanadas, Tostones Board, Ropa Vieja and Vaca Frita or enjoy a classic Cuban Sandwich.
+Or sip on a Cuban Daiquiri and gaze out over Downtown Asheville and the Blue Ridge Mountains from their amazing rooftop.
 15 Page Avenue, 4th Floor

 En La Calle